DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

 ## Homework

-**Due:**  12pm Midday, Monday Week 8 (05 Apr).
-I need the second half of Monday to look at submissions and hopefully offer some helpful feed back where possible.

-### Note: no review on Monday

-Due to everyone being at a different point and this being Easter weekend we won't have a review this Monday.
-Instead, I'll fold into Tuesday's class and try to leave some time open this week for individual questions people send me via Discord or email.
-As a result, the homework is due a bit later.

 ### What to do

 The goal this week is to practise cleaning and submitting a project, along with showing your progress on the slot machine (simple program) assessment which is due shortly.

 1. At a minimum, you should have the class-demonstrated features in your program: screen clearing, waiting for the any key and an error-checking main menu.
-2. Given we have a week until the assessment is due, there should be other functionality coded by now and hopefully any remaining tasks at least noted in your comments if not pseudocoded.
+2. Given the assessment is due next week, there should be other functionality coded by now and hopefully any remaining tasks at least noted in your comments if not pseudocoded.
 3. Close Visual Studio and clean up your project for submission as taught in week 7 class, then zip it.
 You can use the name `ise102_slots_week7_lastname_firstname.zip`.
 There is a short guide on the subject [resources page](https://dmdocs.netlify.app/torrens/ise102/assessments/#deliverable) and the full 25 minute walk through with all the reasoning behind the process in the [Class 7.2 recording here](https://au-lti.bbcollab.com/recording/87d7fbef0fc94cfe85032a2b01850e1c)

 ### Delivery